12 Jun Instagram Analytics: what Metrics should you be tracking?

 This metric lets you find out how many of your users attempted to access the directions to your physical location.

-If you’re a store, restaurant, gym, or any other business with a physically accessible location, you’d want to show that on your profile.
+If you’re a store, restaurant, gym, or any other business with a physically accessible location, you’ll want to show that on your profile.

 Checking out this metric can be a good way to find out if your Instagram marketing efforts are motivating users to actually show up at your place.